arnavprasadd/QR-Code-Generator/README.md

 # QR-Code-Generator
-This is a QR Code Generator that Generate QR Code with any kind of link and text.
+This is a QR Code Generator that Generate QR Code with any kind of link and texts.